Crossing the Arctic Circle

 May

-This is the best time to see Svalbard as it emerges from the harsh winter.
-Landscapes are covered by thick snow, and the shores are iced.
-Routes are shorter due to the sea ice.
+I have visited Svalbard In May and it is a great time to see Svalbard as it emerges from the harsh winter.
+The Landscapes were covered by thick snow, and the shores were iced.
+Cruise routes are shorter due to the sea ice.
 Shore landings are limited, but it is possible to do snowshoeing.
 It’s an excellent month for photographers looking to capture the raw beauty and nature.
 Polar bears return to the sea ice edge from the land and hunt for prey.

 June

 Svalbard transforms under the midnight sun as the ice and snow from the winter melt.
-Birds flock to the towering cliffs across the Norweigan Archipelago.
+Birds flock to the towering cliffs across the Norwegian Archipelago.
 The sea ice shifts north, opening routes to the Hinlopen Strait and the far east of Svalbard.
 Walruses return to their colonies on the shore.
+On a June expedition we had 3 amazing polar bear encounters.

 July